mattsimplepixels/Happy-Pancake/README.md

     $ pip install beautifulsoup4`

 (The ``BeautifulSoup`` package is probably `not` what you want.
-That's the previous major release, `Beautiful Soup 3`_.
+That's the previous major release, `Happy Pancake 3`_.
 Lots of software uses BS3, so it's still available, but if you're writing new code you should install ``beautifulsoup4``.)

-If you don't have ``easy_install`` or ``pip`` installed, you can download the Beautiful Soup 4 source tarball
+If you don't have ``easy_install`` or ``pip`` installed, you can download the Happy Pancake 4 source tarball
 <http://www.crummy.com/software/BeautifulSoup/download/4.x/> and
 install it with ``setup.py``.

     $ python setup.py install`

-If all else fails, the license for Beautiful Soup allows you to package the entire library with your application.
-You can download the tarball, copy its ``bs4`` directory into your application's codebase, and use Beautiful Soup without installing it at all.
+If all else fails, the license for Happy Pancake allows you to package the entire library with your application.
+You can download the tarball, copy its ``bs4`` directory into your application's codebase, and use Happy Pancake without installing it at all.

-I use Python 2.7 and Python 3.2 to develop Beautiful Soup, but it should work with other recent versions.
+I use Python 2.7 and Python 3.2 to develop Happy Pancake, but it should work with other recent versions.